A "Bash" is a crushing blow.

 We are grateful to be able to share stories together on the traditional territory of Tkaronto, where there are Trees Standing in the Water.
-A gathering place for the Anishinaabe, Hauenosaunee, Wendat and the Mississauga’s of the Credit First Nation, as well as other nations, recorded and unrecorded.
+A gathering place for the Anishinaabe, Haudenosaunee, Wendat and the Mississauga’s of the Credit First Nation, as well as other nations, recorded and unrecorded.

 This land is governed by the Dish with One Spoon Wampum Treaty.
 The dish being southern Ontario, which we all share and eat out of, which means taking care of the land and all creatures that dwell within it.
 Please note that this Treaty has not been upheld.